 3. Eastern English Channel

-5. Atlantic North-West Approaches, Rockall Trough, and Faeroe/Shetland Channel
+8. Atlantic North-West Approaches, Rockall Trough and Faeroe/Shetland Channel

-6. Shared Waters between Northern Ireland and Republic of Ireland
+9. Shared waters between N Ireland and Rep of Ireland

 Northern North Sea

 The overall risk of the Northern North Sea failing to meet the target for seagrass can be considered as low.
-The Water Framework Directive assessment within the Northern North Sea indicates that seagrass communities are above the indicator quality target, being at Water Framework Directive High Ecological Status (Figure 3).
+The Northern North Sea assessment consists of a single WER water body intertidal seagrass assessment, classified as WER High Ecological Status, indicating that seagrass communities are above the indicator quality target (Figure 2).
+The quality threshold has been achieved for 100% of the baseline surface area for the Northern North Sea, therefore achieving the 95% extent target for the Regional Sea.

-Figure 3.
-Outline of the Northern North Sea Regional Sea inshore indicating intertidal seagrass Marine Strategy Framework Directive assessment result and location and ecological status of the corresponding Water Framework Directive water bodies.
+Figure 2: Outline of the Northern North Sea Regional Sea inshore indicating seagrass UK Marine Strategy assessment result and location and ecological status of the corresponding WER water bodies.

-The corresponding risk assessment categorises the water body used for the assessment as ‘Not at Risk’ or ‘Probably Not at Risk’ of failing as a result of morphological alterations and/or diffuse source pollution pressures (Table 3).
-However, the Regional Sea intersects with a total of 71 water bodies, whereby a further nine water bodies exist within the Northern North Sea.
-These are considered 'At Risk' from morphological alterations and/or diffuse source pollution pressures and have not been assessed with the seagrass indicator.
+The WER risk assessments categorized the water body within the assessment as ‘At Risk’ or ‘Probably At Risk’ of failing to achieve the seagrass indicator quality target as a result of morphological alterations and/or diffuse source pollution pressures.
+The Northern North Sea regional sea intersects with a total of 72 water bodies, with eight of these water bodies considered 'At Risk' from morphological alterations and/or diffuse source pollution pressures which have not been assessed with the seagrass indicator.

-When considering indicator quality targets for Heavily Modified Water Bodies (Water Framework Directive Good Ecological Potential), none of the water bodies assessed as below the indicator quality target are categorised as Heavily Modified Water Bodies, so meeting a target of Water Framework Directive Good Ecological Potential is not considered.
+When considering indicator quality targets for HMWBs (WER Good Ecological Potential (GEP)), none of the water bodies assessed as below the indicator quality target are categorised as HMWBs, so meeting a target of WER GEP is not considered.

-The overall confidence in the Northern North Sea Regional Sea seagrass assessment is categorised as low.
-This is based on the low spatial coverage of the assessment data (one out of 71 water bodies) and the low correspondence between the seagrass indicator and morphological alterations and/or diffuse source pollution pressures (Kappa agreement of 0.04).
+The overall confidence in the Northern North Sea regional sea seagrass assessment is categorised as low.
+This is based on the low spatial coverage of the assessment data (one out of 72 water bodies within the region), low spatial coverage of 'At Risk' or 'Probably At Risk' water bodies in terms of morphological alterations and/or diffuse source pollution pressures (one out of nine water bodies within the region) and the lack of agreement between the seagrass indicator and morphological alterations and/or diffuse source pollution pressure Risk Assessment results (Kappa agreement of -0.18).

 Eastern English Channel